notmuch/notmuch/doc/man1/notmuch-address.rst

             Output all addresses from the *To*, *Cc* and *Bcc* headers.

+	**count**
+	    Print the count of how many times was the address encountered during search.

+	    Note: With this option, addresses are printed only after the whole search is finished.
+This may take long time.

     ``--sort=``\ (**newest-first**\ \|\ **oldest-first**)
         This option can be used to present results in either chronological order (**oldest-first**) or reverse chronological